PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > Evil players who nominate you swap characters with you.
 You can't die.

+### **The Vessel always houses someones soul but can swap which it holds.**
+- The Vessel cannot die, not during the day, nor during the night.
+- If the Vessel is nominated by an evil, swap the characters immediately but do not inform them until the night.
+- Evil players can nominate good players to fake out the swap.

 ### __How to run__
 If an evil player nominates the Vessel, mark both with the Vessels **Moved** reminder.
 Swap the character tokens of those players.